 Tucson, AZ 85719

-Ashley Hullinger is a 2020 Flinn-Brown Fellow and Research Analyst at the WRRC.
-She manages the Water RAPIDS Program (Water Research and Planning Innovations for Dryland Systems), which extends through several counties in Arizona.
+Ashley Hullinger is a 2020 Flinn-Brown Fellow and Program Director for the Water RAPIDS Program (Water Research and Planning Innovations for Dryland Systems), which extends through several counties in Arizona.
 Much of Ashley’s work revolves around developing accessible tools and approaches to understand complex water resources situations and promote sustainable water management throughout Arizona, especially in rural watersheds.
 As part of the Cooperative Extension, she works directly with communities looking at issues that span beyond physical water resources to consider the people and history that have contributed to current conditions.
 Her work with the program has been based primarily in Graham, Greenlee, and Gila Counties, leading watershed planning efforts that include scenario planning, geospatial analysis, water supply and demand studies, process design for effective stakeholder engagement, and other related research.
 Ashley holds a M.S. in Urban Planning, with a concentration in Water Resources, from the University of Arizona and B.A. degrees in History and Geography from the University of Kansas.

 Issues around water as a resource consistently top the list of environmental concerns in the United States, especially when they relate to water supply and quality.
 However, the large-scale nature of water issues means it is often challenging for individuals to discover, learn, and act to positively impact local water resources as well as the greater environment.

 As one of Arizona’s principal surface water systems, the Gila River has and will continue to be a valuable and highly sought after water source.